BrawlVision

 Super Rare

-Who is RICO
+Who is Rico

-RICO falls into the Super Rares, an intermediate band where the roster starts to specialize for real.
+Rico falls into the Super Rares, an intermediate band where the roster starts to specialize for real.
 The upgrade investment is a notch higher than lower rarities, but the kits usually carry a clear identity: defined draft roles, specific synergies with certain modes and a skill ceiling high enough for a PRO to put real distance between themselves and a new account piloting the same brawler.

 Win Rate